2012 Summer Olympics torch relay: Organization

 The traditional lighting ceremony took place on 10 May at the Temple of Hera, Olympia, home of the Ancient Olympic Games.
 The torch travelled around Greece, arriving at the Panathinaiko Stadium in Athens on 17 May for the handover ceremony.

 The UK torch relay lasted 70 days, with 66 evening celebrations.
 About 8,000 people carried the torch a total distance of about 8,000 miles (12,800 km), starting from Land's End in Cornwall.
-The route was widely reported as designed in such a way as to ensure that the Torch came within 10 miles of 95% of the UK population.
+The route was widely reported and designed in such a way as to ensure that the Torch came within 10 miles of 95% of the UK population.
 A wide range of people carried the torch around the country, mostly sports men and women, military figures and other local heroes from towns and cities across the UK.
-A number of celebrities also held the flame on its journey, including Matt Smith, Patrick Stewart, Jamie Oliver, Joanna Lumley and Jennifer Saunders (jointly), Rupert Grint, James McAvoy, Melanie C from Spice Girls, boy band The Wanted, dance troupe and Britain's Got Talent winners Diversity and Sir Bruce Forsyth.
+A number of celebrities also held the flame on its journey, including Matt Smith, Patrick Stewart, Jamie Oliver, Joanna Lumley and Jennifer Saunders (jointly), Rupert Grint, James McAvoy, Melanie C from Spice Girls, boy band The Wanted, English rock trio Muse, dance troupe and Britain's Got Talent winners Diversity and Sir Bruce Forsyth.
 The torch had a day outside of the United Kingdom in Dublin on 6 June (as well as visits to the Crown Dependencies of Jersey, Guernsey and the Isle of Man).
 The relay focused on national heritage sites, locations with sporting significance, key sporting events, schools registered with the Get Set School Network, green spaces, biodiversity, 'Live Sites' (locations with large screens), local festivals, and other events.

 Following a three-month tour by LOCOG, local authorities submitted ideas to regional government and LOCOG by May 2010.
 However some counties such as Somerset declined to put forward ideas citing potential costs of up to £300,000.

 The start date for the Relay was announced on 26 May 2010, as were the three presenting partners: Coca-Cola, Lloyds TSB and Samsung.
 The nomination campaign for torchbearers was announced on 18 May 2011 and called 'Moment to Shine'.